AndreasTraut/Machine-Learning-with-Python/README.md

 Therefore the *first example* uses a [Jupyter-Notebook](https://jupyter.org/) in order to learn the standard procedures (e.g. data-cleaning & preparing, model-training,...).

-#### (ii) Second part ("small data")
+#### (ii) Second part ("Small Data")

-The *second example* is for being used in an IDE (developer environment), like the [Spyder-IDE](https://www.spyder-ide.org/) from the [Anaconda distribution](https://www.anaconda.com/) and apply the ["Scikit-Learn Python Machine Learning Library"](https://scikit-learn.org/stable/)  (you may call this example a "small data" example if you want).
+The *second example* is for being used in an IDE (developer environment), like the [Spyder-IDE](https://www.spyder-ide.org/) from the [Anaconda distribution](https://www.anaconda.com/) and apply the ["Scikit-Learn Python Machine Learning Library"](https://scikit-learn.org/stable/)  (you may call this example a "Small Data" example if you want).
 I will show you a typical structure for a machine-learning example and put it into a mind-map.
 The same structure will be applied on the third example.

-#### (iii) Third part ("big data")
+#### (iii) Third part ("Big Data")

 The *third example* is a "Big Data" example and will use a [Docker environment](https://www.docker.com/) and apply the ["Apache Machine Learning Library"](https://spark.apache.org/mllib/), a scalable machine learning library.
 The mind-map from the second part will be extended and aligned to the second example.

-In this example I also show some Big Data Visualizations techniques and also show how the K-Means Clustering Algorithm can be applied by using Apache Spark ML.
+In this example I also show some *Big Data Visualizations techniques*, show how the *K-Means Clustering Algorithm in Apache Spark ML* works and explain the *Map-Reduce* programming model on a Word-Count example.

 #### (iv) Summary mind-map

 I provide a summary mind-map, which possibly helps you to structure your code.
-Many steps in the "Skikit-Learn" example and the "Apache MLib" example are very similar and repeating.

 ### d) Future learnings and coding & data sources